-Member of the Champions for an AIDS-Free Generation.
+By Prof Miriam K. Were, member of the Champions for an AIDS-Free Generation

 The right to health is an inclusive human right as stated in the Universal Declaration of Human Rights.
 We frequently associate the right to health with access to health care and the building of hospitals.
 This is only partially correct for health extends further.
 It includes a wide range of appropriate social and economic factors that contribute to a healthy life.
 The well-being of everyone, female and male, is what the right to health is all about.
 Yet the well-being of women is often interfered with not only by disease as we know it but by the disease of violence.
 Violence against women is a major public health problem and a violation of women's human rights.
 Sadly, no part of the world is free from this disease, be it violence against women in the form of sexual harassment in Europe, marital violence in Asia or violence against women in the Middle East through political and religious laws.
 High prevalence of violence against women in Central and South America is perpetuated through gang affiliation.
 In North America, violence against women takes the form of intimate partner abuse, physical and emotional abuse as well as sexual assault.